department-of-veterans-affairs/content-build/src/site/README.md

 The preview server sets `$onlyPublishedContent` to `false` to the queries to disable the status filter.

 In some cases, we have entity reference fields that need to be filtered in the templates.
-We do this by adding a `status` field to the query, and using the `filterBy` filter function to eliminate unpublished data.
+We do this by adding a `entityPublished` field to the query, and using the `filterBy` filter function to eliminate unpublished data.
+In liquid templates you can check for `isPreview` to allow unpublished content to be visible when previewing.

 ## Liquid Template Unit Testing Framework